MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     POTENTIAL FIXES:
-        -Find a way to resize the scaling of the graph so that everything that is plotted inside it shows correctly?

         -Check the width of a materials name.
 If the name is really long then the text is overlapping the rectangle on the layer stack canvas

         -Add a "scrollable frame" in "add material" window